Structured Decision Making (SDM) Safety Plans

 The parent voluntarily agrees to forego visitation or a custody exchange.

-An alleged perpetrator who is a parent/legal guardian voluntarily agrees to restrict their contact with the child.
+An alleged perpetrator who is a parent/legal guardian voluntarily agrees to any restrictions on their contact with the child, including supervised visits/monitoring.

 Child is to reside outside of the home, (including in the home of a non-offending parent).